IP-CAM/Enhanced-Orders-Plus-for-Opencart-v.3.x/README.md

 # Enhanced Orders

 ## Description
-**Enhanced Orders** is an OpenCart extension that designed to improve viewing of order invoices and emails.
+**Enhanced Orders** is an OpenCart extension that designed to improve the appearance of emails and orders.
 It allows to display product images and more detailed customer information in order invoices, shipping lists and emails.
+Also, the extension can also provide direct access (without login) to orders for customers and to invoices for the admin.
 Compatible with OpenCart 3.x versions.
 [Read more...](./module/README.md)